-At the direction of the County, the Trustee may give or cause to be given notice of redemption prior to a deposit of redemption moneys if such notice states that the redemption is to be funded with the proceeds of a refunding bond issue and is conditioned on the deposit of such proceeds.
+The County may give or cause to be given notice of redemption prior to a deposit of redemption moneys if such notice states that the redemption is to be funded with the proceeds of a refunding bond issue and is conditioned on the deposit of such proceeds.
 Provided that moneys are deposited on or before the redemption date, such notice shall be effective when given.
-If such proceeds are not available on the redemption date, such Bonds will continue to bear interest until paid at the same rate they would have borne had they not been called for redemption and principal will continue to be payable as scheduled.
-On presentation and surrender of the Series 2024 Bonds called for redemption at the place or places of payment, such Bonds shall be paid and redeemed.
+If such proceeds are not available on the redemption date, the Series 2024 Bonds will continue to bear interest until paid at the same rate they would have borne had they not been called for redemption and principal will continue to be payable as scheduled.
+On presentation and surrender of the Series 2024 Bonds called for redemption at the place or places of payment, such Series 2024 Bonds shall be paid and redeemed.